AnthonyCxx/Notes-and-Writeups/C/Data Types/Enumerations.md

 // An enum 'Team' which can be one of four teams typedef enum Team { RED, YELLOW, BLUE, GREEN} Team;

-// Anonymous struct mapped to the 'Player' alias typedef struct Player
+// Struct mapped to the 'Player' alias typedef struct Player
 {
     int health;